8 Tips For Dealing With Job Loss

 Look for ways that you can make extra cash here and there.
 Often we are so focused on finding a full-time permanent job that we overlook simple things we can do to make extra cash, or other money making avenues.
 Offer to babysit for friends and family.

 Apply for a part time job in your favourite store – this is also great for finding discounts on things you may need.
-If you are entrepreneurial at heart, why not start a home business typing, writing or doing research for website owners; or set up a website and start a Virtual Assistant business.
+If you are entrepreneurial at heart, why not start a home business, such as writing or doing research for website owners.
+You could also consider starting a Virtual Assistant business.

 5 Mistakes That Can Result In